Skip to main content

 AVAILABLE - the vehicle is locked, the alarm systems are on.
 It's used when a vehicle is in a good condition, available on the street for customers to rent and visible to your app users.

 IN USE - the vehicle is currently being used by a customer.
 You can follow the ride data.
 Alarm systems are off.
-This is an automatically assigned status from the system side, and cannot be assigned manually.
+This is an automatically assigned status from the system side, which cannot be assigned manually.
 When the vehicle is in this status, no one else can use this vehicle to start a ride.

 NEED INVESTIGATION - the vehicle requires an investigation by your team to determine what is wrong with it.
-The vehicle is not visible on the map, but it is locked, the alarm systems are on.
-Usually this status is used when a customer submits a complaint about a specific vehicle, so it is marked for your team to investigate.
-This status is also used to prevent users from renting broken vehicles (or possibly broken vehicles, since your team hasn't checked the vehicle yet) while the vehicles are still located on the streets.
+The vehicle is not visible on the map, but it is locked, and the alarm systems are on.
+Usually, this status is used when a customer submits a complaint about a specific vehicle, so it is marked for your team to investigate.
+This status is also used to prevent users from renting broken vehicles (or possibly broken vehicles since your team hasn't checked the vehicle yet) while the vehicles are still located on the streets.

 STOLEN - used when it is clear that a vehicle has been stolen.
 It no longer shows up on the map inside the app and is locked (if possible).
-Alarm systems are on and if the vehicle is moving you will receive email alerts.
+Alarm systems are on, and if the vehicle is moving, you will receive email alerts.

 STORAGE - this status is usually used when a vehicle is placed in a warehouse for the off-season and needs to be hidden from the customer app, even though the vehicle itself is in good condition and requires no repairs, for example.